What does calf pain feel like?

 - R.I.C.E. (rest, ice, compression, and elevation): The best treatment for calf pain is R.I.C.E, (Rest Ice Compression Elevation).
-Use a brace like the Pro 2D Knee Cap and elevate your leg at or above heart level to reduce swelling.
+Use a brace like the knee cap and elevate your leg at or above heart level to reduce swelling.
 Apply ice packs every 20 mins for further benefit.

 - OTC medications: Common pain relievers such as ibuprofen or naproxen can help relieve calf pain.

 - Stretching: Light stretching can help ease calf pain.
 After the symptoms subside slightly, you should stretch your calf muscles.

 - Consult your doctor for calf pain caused by conditions like Deep Vein Thrombosis, compartment syndrome, or Diabetic Peripheral Neuropathy or if the pain becomes more severe or does not subside within a few days.